irajgill/ZKret-Santa-Filecoin/README.md

 About Filecoin

 Filecoin is a decentralized storage network powered by blockchain technology, where users pay miners to store, retrieve, and distribute data.
-It uses unique cryptographic proofs (Proof-of-Replication and Proof-of-Spacetime) to ensure data integrity and availability without relying on central authorities.
+It uses unique cryptographic proofs (Proof-of-Replication and Proof-of-Spacetime) to ensure data integrity and availability without relying on central authorities..